PacktPublishing/Mastering-Flask-Web-Development-Second-Edition/README.md

 This is the code repository for [Mastering Flask Web Development](https://www.packtpub.com/web-development/hands-web-development-flask-second-edition?utm_source=github&utm_medium=repository&utm_campaign=9781788995405), published by Packt.

-**Subtitle from EPIC**
+**Build enterprise-grade, scalable Python web applications**

 ## What is this book about?
-First Paragraph from the Long Description
+Flask is a popular Python framework known for its lightweight and modular design.
+Mastering Flask Web Development will take you on a complete tour of the Flask environment and teach you how to build a production-ready application.

-This book covers the following exciting features: <First 5 What you'll learn points>
+This book covers the following exciting features:

-* Learn how to manage users, groups, and permissions
+* Develop a Flask extension using best practices

-* Encrypt and decrypt disks with Linux Unified Key Setup /Luks
+* Implement various authentication methods: LDAP, JWT, Database, OAuth, and OpenID

-* Setup SSH for remote access, and connect it to other nodes
+* Learn how to develop role-based access security and become an expert on Jinja2 templates

-* Understand how to add, remove, and search for packages
+* Build tests for your applications and APIs

-* Use NFS and Samba to share directories with other users
+* Install and configure a distributed task queue using Celery and RabbitMQ

-If you feel this book is for you, get your [copy](https://www.amazon.com/dp/10DigitISBN) today!
+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788995406) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>